Branislav Petronijević: Later life

-After the war he left London and went back to his teaching post at the University of Belgrade, where he was appointed again appointed full professor in 1919.
+After the war he left London and went back to his teaching post at the University of Belgrade, where he was again appointed full professor in 1919.
 On 16 February 1920, he was elected into the Serbian Royal Academy.

 From 1918 to 1922, Petronijević notably mentored Ksenija Atanasijević, later a prominent Serbian female intellectual and early Serbian feminist writer.

 During the Interbellum, Petronijević was an active participant in European philosophy, and considered himself a worthy philosopher who transcended his "parochial" limitations.
 He deemed himself one of the 15 "great philosophers" of history, along with Aristotle, Leibniz and Hegel.
 Beside "great philosophers", Petronijević mentions "significant philosophers" and "philosophic writers".

 Petronijević retired from the university in 1927.
 He served as secretary of the Serbian Royal Academy from February 1932 to February 1933 and founded the Serbian Philosophical Society in 1938, together with Vladimir Dvorniković, Justin Popović and others.
 The third volume of his Principles of Metaphysics was destroyed in an air raid in April 1941.
 He held lectures at the German Scientific Institute during the occupation of Yugoslavia.
 After the war, he traveled to France several times and started writing poetry.
 Petronijević was nominated for the Nobel Prize in Literature in 1941 and 1947.

-Petronijević died in a Belgrade's Hotel Balkan on 4 March 1954.
+Petronijević died at the Hotel Balkan in Belgrade on 4 March 1954.
 He was 78.
 He never married.